kevinhermawan/kevinhermawan/README.md

 ### macOS

-- [Ollamac](https://github.com/kevinhermawan/Ollamac) - An open-source, native macOS app to interact with Ollama models.
+- [Ollamac](https://github.com/kevinhermawan/Ollamac) - A macOS app for interacting with the Ollama models.

 ### Web